Do You Have the Mindset of a Minimalist? Take the quiz below to find out how to declutter your home.

 ❏ I recognize the difference between organizing and clutter clearing.

 Organizing and decluttering are separate processes.
-Declutter first by throwing out what you don’t want, then organize what’s left.
+First declutter by throwing out what you don’t want.
+Then organize what’s left.

 ❏ I make it easy to discard.